 Will I still be able to obtain traditional European patents and national patents?

 Yes.
 Traditional (or bundle) European patents will remain available, as will national patents.

 A UP is also only available for the EPC contracting states who have signed the UPC Agreement and who have ratified the Agreement.
-A UP may therefore co-exist alongside validated traditional European patents for those contracting states who have either not ratified the UPC Agreement, or who are not participating in the system (eg, Spain) or who are not members of the EU (eg, Switzerland).
+A UP may therefore co-exist alongside validated traditional European patents for those contracting states who have either not ratified the UPC Agreement, or who are not participating in the system (for example, Spain) or who are not members of the EU (for example, Switzerland or the UK).

 How will my existing patents be affected?

 The default position is that, in addition to the new UP, the UPC will have jurisdiction over traditional European patents.
 All existing European patents will therefore potentially be caught up in the new system.
 This also applies to Supplementary Protection Certificates (SPCs).
 This is good and bad – on the plus side, it will mean they can be enforced in a single action.
 On the down side, they will be vulnerable to revocation in a new and untested court system.

 In order for existing European patents and SPCs not to be affected by the UPC, proprietors must opt their traditional European patents and SPCs out of the jurisdiction of the UPC.
 The opt-out is effective for the life of the patent or SPC, unless the proprietor decides to opt back in.
 If an SPC is subsequently granted after a European patent is opted-out then this opt-out also applies to the SPC for the life of the SPC.

 The opt-out will be available from the beginning of a provisional period (approximately six months before the UPC officially comes into action) up to the end of a transitional period of seven years (which may be extended up to fourteen years).
 There will be no official fee for the opt-out.